tronprotocol/documentation/TRX/Gudiance_after_TRON_Mainnet_Launch/Gudiance_For_Users_After_TRON_Mainnet_Launch.md

 2. If your TRX is held in a wallet, please follow the steps below:

-1) From June 21 to June 24 (BJ time), TRX withdrawals on exchanges will be suspended.
-Users must deposit TRX to an exchange before June 24, 2018 (BJ time).
+1) From June 21 to June 24 (GMT+8), TRX withdrawals on exchanges will be suspended.
+Users must deposit TRX to an exchange before June 24, 2018 (GMT+8).
-2) On June 25 (BJ time), both TRX deposits and withdrawals on exchanges will be suspended.
+2) On June 25 (GMT+8), both TRX deposits and withdrawals on exchanges will be suspended.
 3) Withdraw TRX to wallets and vote.
-     From June 26th (BJ time), deposits and withdrawals of TRX
+     From June 26th (GMT+8), deposits and withdrawals of TRX
      will resume.
 Users need to withdraw TRX and transfer to
      wallets  in order to vote.